 Upon further research, I learned it is one of the newest residential and commercial centers in the city.
 It is home to Paris-Sorbonne University Abu Dhabi.
 Among its most notable towers, you can find The Gate Tower, by Arquitectonica, a trio connected by a big sky bridge, which was the first to have caught my attention.
 Another one for my to-do list in my next visit.

 Called the Cultural District of Abu Dhabi, this island became famous as the home of several high-profile cultural projects: the Guggenheim Abu Dhabi, by Frank Gehry; the Zayed National Museum, by Foster+Partners; the Abu Dhabi Performing Arts Center, by Zaha Hadid Architects; the Maritime Museum, by Tadao Ando, and the Louvre Abu Dhabi, by Jean Nouvel.
-Of these, only the latter is currently under construction, and it is already impressive.
-Isolated on the tip of this deserted island, the massive domed roof the future museum sits like a spaceship on top of smaller white stone blocks, the museum itself.
-It is a promising new building, one which will be on top of my to-visit list once it’s completed.
+Of these, only the latter was built and inaugurated in November, 2017.

 back to top